Do they not understand that the popularity of pop-up blockers mean that consumers are not happy about having adverts forced down our necks.

 IBM hopes to slip commercials onto your DVDs.
 Big Blue has asked the US Patent Office for the exclusive rights to a "system and method of providing advertisements during DVD playback."
-If this thing ever shows up in your DVD player, your discs won't be ad-free - unless you shell out some cash for some sort of digital certificate …
+If this thing ever shows up in your DVD player, your discs won't be ad-free - unless you shell out some cash for some sort of digital …

 Do they not understand that the popularity of pop-up blockers mean that consumers are not happy about having adverts forced down our necks.